rehierl/abstract-properties/14-x-types-of-scopes/14-3-implementations/1-1-boxed-patterns.md

 ```

 In regards to a type-2 defining node, the scope's exit event must be mapped
-onto the type-1 exit event of the defining node's parent.
+onto the type-1 exit event of the defining node's parent (i.e. the scope's
+parent container).

 * Open the scope when entering the node's start-tag.
 * Close the scope when processing the parent's end-tag.